 There have never been better audiometer options for occupational hearing testing than what’s available now.
 Despite the advances in technology, there are still quick verification tasks that will help ensure that your testing equipment is performing the way it should every day of testing.
 Modern audiometers and headsets often offer interesting features to allow for daily verification tasks, routine maintenance, and associated record-keeping.
 In this chapter, we will be reviewing each of those tasks to help illustrate what maintenance you need to perform to help you meet OSHA hearing testing compliance.

-ANSI/ASA S3.6 specifies that all clinical audiometers need to be calibrated at minimum every 12 months.
-OSHA 29 CFR 1910.95 differentiates between periodic and exhaustive calibrations, however once a system or headset is on-hand for calibration, most calibrators will opt for an exhaustive calibration, which in-turn meets the ANSI specifications as well as the ones specified by OSHA.
+ANSI/ASA S3.6 specifies that all clinical audiometers need to be calibrated at a minimum every 12 months.
+OSHA 29 CFR 1910.95 differentiates between periodic and exhaustive calibrations; however, once a system or headset is on-hand for calibration, most calibrators will opt for an exhaustive calibration, which in turn meets the ANSI specifications as well as the ones specified by OSHA.

 Daily Functional Check